d-tomerini/aiida-post/docs/_build/html/_sources/index.rst.txt

 Acknowledgements
 ===================

-The plugin has been developed while working in the `THEOS group <http://theossrv1.epfl.ch/>`_ , Theory and simulation of materials, EPFL, Lausanne (CH)
+The plugin has been developed while working in the `THEOS group <http://theossrv1.epfl.ch/>`_, Theory and simulation of materials, EPFL, Lausanne (CH).

-This work is supported by the `INTERSECT project <http://intersect-project.eu>_`, Interoperable Material-to-Device simulation box for disruptive electronics.
+This work is supported by the `INTERSECT project <http://intersect-project.eu>`_, Interoperable Material-to-Device simulation box for disruptive electronics.
 A H2020-NMBP-TO-IND-2018 funded project: GA n.
-814487
+814487.